 There are many factors responsible for the determination of a pricing strategy for an online marketplace.
 Some of them are related to the firm’s internal structure, while others are external factors that may not be directly under your control.
-Learn: Everything you need to know about building an online marketplace platform.

 There are two main categories of factors responsible for the online marketplace platform pricing strategy: